escapegameibk/host/PROGRAMMERS_GUIDE.md

 indicate where the program failes, or values >0 to indicae anything that could possibly be needed in the calling function.

-If the function which returns dat should return NULL on error.
+If the function which returns data should return NULL on error.
 It is now the calling functions job to handle this.

+## And wher should I start to read the code?

+Well you can basically start wherever you want, as it may be a bit confusing in the beginning to read tis code. it may be a good idea to follow the code execution from the beginning and start at the main.
+The code should then continue to perform initialisation and startup tasks, send off a few threads to handle stuff and finally come to a rest in the main with an almost infinite loop, which may be interrupted from any place in the program by setting the global shutdown variable to be true.
+I'm missing my point, you may start at the main, or anywhere else.
+Whatever suits you best.

-## Who are you
+## Who are you?

 I am a programmer i guess.
-However I don't really know how that question is supposed to help you with programming this thing, so I'll just put my email in here and go on:
+However I don't really know how that question is supposed to help you with programming this thing, so I'll just put my email in here and leave:

 tyrolyean@tyrolyean.net		SUBJECT: ESCPE